barth-s/Ansys_AutoRigid/README.md

 3. Copy the whole content of AutoRigid.py into the body of the "after_geometry_changed(...)" function.

-4. Right click on the script in the tree and press 'Connect'.
+4. Right click on the script in the tree and press "Connect".

 ## License